Cost of Scouting

 What is more important is that you support your son and daughter throughout their time in Scouting, not just with money but with love and encouragement.
 We encourage you to get to know your child’s Section Leader, and other parents of children in the Section.
 Don’t be surprised if we ask for your help in running a number of events and activities throughout the year, as we cannot survive without your help.

-You will be given an invoice from Our Group Committee when it is time for you to renew your child’s membership.
-This invoice will be handed out in February and you will have to sign a sheet to say that you have received the invoice.
-You have four weeks to pay the Group, who will then forward the account payments to Branch Headquarters.
+You will be emailed an invoice from Our Group Committee when it is time for you to renew your child’s membership.
+This invoice will be sent out in February and you will have four weeks to pay the Group, who will then forward the account payments to Branch Headquarters.

 Cheques and money orders are to be made out to the Scouts Australia Qld Branch.
 Direct Deposits to our Bank Occount.
 Sorry No Credit Cards.